mascarenhas/alien/doc/alien.md

 if *buf* has three `int` values: their offsets are 1, 5 and 9, respectively, assuming each `int` is four bytes long.

-All get and set operations do no bounds-checking, so be extra careful, or use the safer `alien.array` abstraction that is built on top of buffers.
+The get and set operations do no bounds-checking, so where possible use the safer `alien.array` abstraction that is built on top of buffers (see below).

-To retrieve the contents of the buffer, use `buf:tostring(len, offset)`.
+To retrieve part of the buffer as a string, use `buf:tostring(len, offset)`.
 Both arguments are optional: the first gives the number of characters to return;
 if omitted, the buffer is treated as a C string, and the contents up to the first NUL is returned.
 The second argument gives the offset to start at within the buffer, and defaults to the start of the buffer (1).
-You can also call `buf:len`, which calls `strlen` on the buffer.
-Finally, `tostring(buf)` is the same as `buf:tostring()`.
+`tostring(buf)` is the same as `buf:tostring()`.

 To get a pointer to a buffer, use `buf:topointer(offset)`; the argument is optional, defaulting to 1.